OHDSI/webapi-wiki/CDM-Configuration.md

 - `<your_vocab_schema>`: The schema containing your vocabulary tables
 - `<your_results_schema>`: The schema containing your results tables
 - `<your_temp_schema>`: The schema that it utilized for your temporary schema
 - The `initConceptHierarchy` value in the URL is set to `true` and is used to establish the concept_hierarchy which is a cached version of the OMOP vocabulary specific to the concepts found in your CDM.
 This table can take a while to build and only needs to be established one time.
 This value can be set to `false` if you do not need to re-establish this table.

 Once you have created the URL for your environment, open a browser and navigate to that URL.
 The resulting SQL will be displayed in the browser and your database administrator can use this script to establish the results schema.

 ## source and source_daimon table setup

 The WebAPI `source` and `source_daimon` tables were created when you started the tomcat service with the WebAPI war deployed.
-These tables must be populated with a JDBC `source` connection and corresponding `source_daimons` that specify the location for the `cdm`, `vocabulary`, `results` and `temp` schemas associated to the source in order to use the OHDSI tools.
+These tables must be populated with a JDBC `source` connection and corresponding `source_daimon` that specify the location for the `cdm`, `vocabulary`, `results` and `temp` schemas associated to the source in order to use the OHDSI tools.
 For this example it is assumed that the CDM and Vocabulary exist as a separate schema in the same database instance.

 ### Example WebAPI SOURCE and SOURCE_DAIMON Inserts